Are you a homeowner desperately looking for a makeover on a budget? Meet spray paint.

 We love these ombre pots.
 Quick, easy, and cheap #win.

 Even items that are not exclusively decorative can be made to look so.
-Look for baskets, stationary cases, or even jars that you can spruce up.
+Look for baskets, stationery cases, or even jars that you can spruce up.

-If you’re not spraying the whole item, just use masking tape to block out the parts you don’t want sprayed.
+If you’re not spraying the whole item, just use masking tape to block out the parts you don’t want to be sprayed.

 Let there be gold accents!
 Lighting options are cheap and pretty at Ikea.
 Personalise them with a gold spray or even just your favourite colour.

 This article was originally published as You don’t have to throw out old furniture if you have spray paint by atap.co and is written by Charmaine Kon.